gravicalcoder/coba-aave/README.md

 some features is:

-1. checking balance file:  balance.js  n\
+1. checking balance file:  balance.js  \
     it checking MATIC balance and USDC balance in polygon network mainnet